Skip to main content

 Considerations:

-• Calculation time is longer — approximately 5–10 minutes per run, compared to near-instantaneous SAP results
+• Calculation time is longer: approximately under 2 seconds per calculation via ECaaS, comparable to SAP

 Route 2: SAP 10.3